seL4/docs/CAmkES.rst

 Make sure that you already have the tools to build seL4 ([[Getting started#Setting_up_your_machine|seL4: Setting up your machine]])

 == Build dependencies ==
-Install GHC and packages MissingH, data-ordlist and split (installable from cabal):
+Install GHC and packages MissingH, data-ordlist, split, mtl, and base-compat (installable from cabal):

 {{{
+sudo add-apt-repository -y ppa:hvr/ghc
-apt-get install ghc
+sudo apt-get update
-apt-get install cabal-install
+sudo apt-get install -y ghc-7.8.4 cabal-install-1.22

+export PATH=/opt/ghc/7.8.4/bin:/opt/cabal/1.22/bin:$PATH

 cabal update
 cabal install MissingH
 cabal install data-ordlist
 cabal install split
+cabal install mtl
+cabal-install base-compat
 }}}

-Cabal packages get installed under the current user, so each user that wants to build the VM must run the cabal steps
+Cabal packages get installed under the current user, so each user that wants to build CAmkES must run the cabal steps

+Note also that this step adds the directories where ghc and cabal are installed to the PATH.
+If ghc and/or cabal can't be found later on, it's probably because the PATH isn't set correctly.
+Consider adding this to your startup files, e.g.:

+{{{
+echo export PATH=/opt/ghc/7.8.4/bin:/opt/cabal/1.22/bin:\$PATH >> ~/.bashrc
+}}}

 Install python packages jinja2, ply, pyelftools (via pip):